eppleton/frgaal/README.md

  * pattern matching in `instanceof`, permanent since Java 16.
 Use `-source 16` or higher to enable
  * record classes, permanent since Java 16.
 Use `-source 16` or higher to enable
  * sealed classes, permanent since Java 17.
 Use `-source 17` or higher to enable
- * pattern matching for `switch`, introduced as preview in JDK 17, and updated in Java 18 and 19.
-Use `-source 19 --enable-preview` to enable
+ * pattern matching for `switch`, introduced as preview in JDK 17, and updated in JDK 18, 19, 20 and 21.
+Use `-source 21` to enable
+ * `record` patterns, introduced as preview in JDK 19, and updated in JDK 20 and 21.
+Use `-source 21` to enable
- * `record` patterns, introduced as preview in JDK 19.
-Use `-source 19 --enable-preview` to enable
+ * unnamed local variables and patterns, introduced as preview in JDK 21.
+Use `-source 21 --enable-preview` to enable

 See "Preview Features" section below for more details.